SimonAsaert/ZellaBackground/People.md

 <H3>19-12 BBY</H3>

 Born on Balosaur, his family were in the throes of the planet's downfall.
 They had recently been fired from their positions in one of the droid factories due to its closure, leaving them having to panic to get something sorted together.
-Having to move to more poverty-stricken locations they tried to make a new living while raising young Berhtram.
+Having to move to more poverty-stricken locations they tried to make a new living while raising young Berhtram.<br><br>

 <H3>12-9 BBY</H3>

 With the worsening conditions of the planet and his family, his was caught in some of the new illnesses that had spread with the poor air quality.
 His family, unable to afford much, struggled with getting medication for him and he was left with scars from the illness that he had carried for two years.
-By the end, they had just enough to cure him, but it was a slow process and left Berhtram needing some kind of medication for many years ahead.
+By the end, they had just enough to cure him, but it was a slow process and left Berhtram needing some kind of medication for many years ahead.<br><br>

 <H3>9-6 BBY</H3>

 As he grew up, his family did their best to teach the skills they had learnt.
 Luckily for them, Berhtram had a natural curiosity that aided with this as they tried to teach him skills as a technician.
 Though as he could walk and run, he was soon swept up with the drug world of Balosaur.
 He saw it as an opportunity to raise a little money for his family, and he felt he got good at this.
 Being able to make smaller change for his family before being caught and held in juvenile detention with the small ring that had formed around him.
-When he was released, his horrified family did their best to try and "right the ship", trying to get him to use his mechanics skills to perhaps aid those around.
+When he was released, his horrified family did their best to try and "right the ship", trying to get him to use his mechanics skills to perhaps aid those around.<br><br>

 <H3>4-1 BBY</H3>

 He did try to follow as his parents and uncles recommended, but the finances in this were slim to none, especially compared to what he was doing running drugs.
-With Berhtram ending up slipping back into juvenile detention another two times before he finally was able to go fully clean.
+With Berhtram ending up slipping back into juvenile detention another two times before he finally was able to go fully clean.<br><br>

 <H3>1 BBY-2 ABY</H3>

 Having now tried to stay legitimate, he soon came across another Balosaur who was wildly different to himself.
 He found her endlessly interesting and beautiful as he fell in love with Mila.
 One thing leading to another, and they were married together where their families revealed they had raised enough for the two of them to escape Balosaur.
-They eagerly took the opportunity, leaving the polluted world of Balosaur to find themselves in the more acrid world of Nevarro.
+They eagerly took the opportunity, leaving the polluted world of Balosaur to find themselves in the more acrid world of Nevarro.<br><br>

 <H3>2-5 ABY</H3>

 When they entered Nevarro City, they found themselves unwelcome.
 The people here keeping them at an arms length which Berhtram saw familiar to his time in Balosaur.
 He worked in the mechanics here, applying his trade where he could though the lack of trust of Berhtram meant he was always kept away from the more interesting (and valuable) work here.
 His hope was kept alight with his wife though, with this isolation from others forcing them to be closer to each other.
-And soon they heard of an opportunity to move to another settlement in the region
+And soon they heard of an opportunity to move to another settlement in the region<br><br>

 <H3>5-17 ABY</H3>

 They headed to <a href="https://simonasaert.github.io/ZellaBackground/Locations#pivrirs-respite">Pivrir's Respite</a>, and found a much smaller society here that they could settle in.
 The hamlet were happy to take on new, interesting people to their little society, welcoming them in, offering them places to stay, especially with the mechanic of the settlement coming to age.
-Berhtram shared he learnt a lot under the old mechanic, a lot more in standardisation of work, with more formal training in fixing and figuring things out.
+Berhtram shared he learnt a lot under the old mechanic, a lot more in standardisation of work, with more formal training in fixing and figuring things out.<br><br>

 Zella was born on 8 ABY, 3 years into their move to <a href="https://simonasaert.github.io/ZellaBackground/Locations#pivrirs-respite">Pivrir's Respite</a>, and a year after they took over the mechanics shop full time.
 As his parents did with him, he did his best to try and teach his daughter the ways of mechanics and engineering.
-Encouraging her to try and fix small things, take apart broken objects, anything to coax this curiosity in her.
+Encouraging her to try and fix small things, take apart broken objects, anything to coax this curiosity in her.<br><br>

 <H3>18 ABY</H3>

 Though when the time came for piracy, he didn't handle the period of time well.
 While he and his shop offered services free, when the pirates started demanding tributary he got defensive.
 While he shared his logical belief that taking resources away from them will mean they wouldn't be able to service the pirate's vessels, the pirates didn't have any of it and laid punishment on him.
-When the time of the slavers came, it was seen that instead of taking him, they purportedly executed him as he struggled on the spot.
+When the time of the slavers came, it was seen that instead of taking him, they purportedly executed him as he struggled on the spot.<br><br>

 </details>